NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/introduction/index.rst

 This application also provides an administrator website for archivists and administrators.
 Some of the functions you can do with the administrator site are:

-* Generate HTML metadata reports for 1 or more generated Bags
+* Generate HTML metadata reports for 1 or more submissions
-* Export CSV information about 1 or more generated Bags
+* Export CSV information about 1 or more submissions
 * Set the "Review Status" of a Bag
 * Make decisions about the accession
 * Manage user accounts